bcbio/bcbio-nextgen/docs/contents/installation.md

 The [bcbio-nextgen Dockerfile](https://github.com/bcbio/bcbio-nextgen/blob/master/Dockerfile#L5) contains the packages needed to install on bare Ubuntu systems.

 The automated installer creates a fully integrated environment that allows simultaneous updates of the framework, third party tools and biological data.
 This offers the advantage over manual installation of being able to manage and evolve a consistent analysis environment as algorithms continue to evolve and improve.
 Installing this way is as isolated and self-contained as possible without virtual machines or lightweight system containers like [Docker](https://www.docker.com/).
 The [On a Virtual Machine](#on-a-virtual-machine) section has additional documentation on including additional genome data for supported bcbio genomes.
-For genome builds not included in the defaults, see the documentation on [Adding custom genomes](configuration.rst#config-custom).
+For genome builds not included in the defaults, see the documentation on [adding custom genomes](contents/configuration:adding%20custom%20genomes).
-Following installation, you should edit the pre-created system configuration file in `/usr/local/share/bcbio-nextgen/galaxy/bcbio_system.yaml` to match your local system or cluster configuration (see [Tuning core and memory usage](parallel.rst#tuning-cores)).
+Following installation, you should edit the pre-created system configuration file in `/usr/local/share/bcbio-nextgen/galaxy/bcbio_system.yaml` to match your local system or cluster configuration (see [tuning core and memory usage](contents/parallel:tuning%20core%20and%20memory%20usage)).

 ### On a Virtual Machine